jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 ---

 I hope you enjoyed the study, if you want to share any other caveats that are missed, or there is anything inaccurate or that can be improved, feel free to reach out [on Twitter](https://twitter.com/javierwchavarri/).

+Thanks to [Glenn](https://github.com/glennsl) and [Dave](https://github.com/davesnx/) for reviewing earlier versions of this post and making it better 🙌.